tailcallhq/tailcallhq.github.io/docs/cli.md

 ---
-title: CLI
+title: Master GraphQL with TailCall CLI
-description: "Discover the TailCall CLI, a vital tool for developers to manage and optimize GraphQL configurations directly from the command line.
-Learn about commands like 'check', 'start', 'init', and 'gen' to validate GraphQL specs, launch servers, bootstrap projects, and generate configurations.
-Explore options for detecting N+1 issues, displaying schemas, formatting inputs, and more.
-TailCall CLI simplifies GraphQL composition and enhances development workflows."
+description: "Discover the TailCall CLI, a crucial tool for developers to manage and optimize GraphQL configurations from the command line.
+Learn commands like 'check', 'start', 'init', and 'gen' to validate specs, launch servers, bootstrap projects, and generate configurations.
+Detect N+1 issues, display schemas, format inputs, and more.
+Simplify GraphQL composition and enhance your development workflow with TailCall CLI."
+slug: "tailcall-cli-graphql-configuration-tool"
 ---

 The TailCall CLI (Command Line Interface) allows developers to manage and optimize GraphQL configurations directly from the command line.